TruckGuard/omnigate/API.md

 ## 4. Puller Service (Internal)

-An internal worker service responsible for polling external APIs when triggered by the Adapter.
+An asynchronous background worker responsible for polling external APIs (HTTP/RTSP) when triggered by the Adapter.

-*   `POST /pull` (Internal) - Triggers a pull request to an external `trigger_url` and ferries the received data back into the Ingestor pipeline linked via a `transaction_id`.
+The Puller does not expose any HTTP endpoints.
+It listens to the Valkey stream `events:puller` (consumer group `puller-workers`).
+Upon receiving a trigger message:
+1. It retrieves the `trigger_url` from the target device configuration.
+2. It fetches data/images from the camera or peripheral.
+3. It re-injects that data back to the Ingestor's `POST /ingest/event` endpoint using the original `transaction_id` and the triggered device's `source_id` (authenticating with a worker API key holding `ingest:assume-source` permissions).

 ---